-The Department of Education and Training is currently reviewing school provision in Preston.
+The Department of Education and Training has undertaken a school provision review in Preston.

-This is delivering on the State Government’s election commitment to undertake a provision review regarding the need for a high school in Preston and the reopening of the Preston Girls’ Secondary College as a suitable site.
+This delivers on the State Government’s election commitment to undertake a provision review regarding the need for a high school in Preston and the reopening of the Preston Girls’ Secondary College as a suitable site.

-The review is covering the suburbs of Preston and the nearby suburbs of Alphington, Fairfield, Northcote, Coburg, Thornbury, Reservoir, Bundoora-Macleod, Fawkner, Heidelberg Heights and Kingsbury.
+The review covers the suburbs of Preston and the nearby suburbs of Alphington, Fairfield, Northcote, Coburg, Thornbury, Reservoir, Bundoora-Macleod, Fawkner, Heidelberg Heights and Kingsbury.

-A Community Reference Group has been formed to test project findings and share information with the community.
-This group includes a cross section of the community and key stakeholders.
+A Community Reference Group was formed to test project findings and share information with the community.
+This group included a cross section of the community and key stakeholders.

 What is the School Provision Review for Preston?